laughedelic/LoadFileToRepl/README.markdown

 ## Description

 This is a companion plugin to [SublimeREPL](http://github.com/wuub/SublimeREPL) providing a command to load current source file into according REPL.
-It just uses a REPL command, like ':load "foo.hs"' for Haskell, or '(load-file "foo.clj")' for Clojure and etc.
+It just uses a REPL command, like `:load "foo.hs"` for Haskell, or `(load-file "foo.clj")` for Clojure and etc.

 At the moment it supports Haskell, Scala, Clojure, Ruby and Python REPLs load commands, but it's easy to extend this list.
 Welcome to suggest yours!